ankit-rathi/ankit-rathi.github.io/data-ai-concepts/2-technology-concepts.md

 There are valid philosophical debates on the use of technology and whether it improves or worsens the human condition.

-Information technology is a branch of technology that deals with electronic data and information, we will discuss that in the next section.

 #### 2.2 Information Technology

+Information technology (IT) is a branch of technology that deals with electronic data and information.

+Mostly when we talk about IT, we talk about data and technology used in business operations.

+Business operations have two parts where IT helps:

+1. Optimizing and automating the operations: this is done by fully or partially automating business processes
+2. Storing, processing and analyzing the data: this is done by using appropriate mechanism to store and process business data

+Data and AI techniques further helps businesses in analysing business data and optimizing operations futher where traditional IT doesn't help or have limitations.

+#### 2.3 Data Structures and Algorithms

+#### 2.4 Data Processing and Storage

+#### 2.5 Data Models,

+#### 2.6 Operational Analytical Data,

+#### 2.7 Databases and Data Warehouses,

+#### 2.8 Streaming and Batch Data,

+#### 2.9 ETL/ELT